nervosnetwork/mercury/core/rpc/README.md

 - `change` - Specify an address for the change.
   - If `change` is null, the first item in `from` works as the change address.
 - `fee_rate` - The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.
-- `since` - Specify the since configuration to prevent the transaction to be spent before a certain block timestamp or a block number.
+- `since` - Specify the since configuration which prevents the transaction to be mined before a certain block timestamp or a block number.

 **Returns**